-If you are interested in this simpler way to freeze produce know that we use it ONLY with produce picked fresh from OUR garden and almost always canned the same day or within a couple of days.
+If you are interested in this simpler way to freeze produce know that we use it ONLY with produce picked fresh from OUR garden and frozen the same day.
 We believe it is significant that we know how it was grown, when it was gathered, and that it was washed in our pure clean deep well water.

 The following was extracted from here.